isomerpages/pa-cdcnw-deprecated/_cohesion/July 2022/CDC Vouchers.md

         line-height: inherit;

-        color: #509b84; margin-top: 0px; letter-spacing: -1px;">Meet Mr Leong, Mr Chua and Mdm Michelle, three seniors who have embraced the digital scheme</h1>
+        color: #509b84; margin-top: 0px; letter-spacing: -1px;">Meet Mr Leong, Mr Chua and Mdm Michelle, three seniors who have embraced going digital</h1>

-        <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;">They share how easy it is to claim and start spending the digital vouchers with just a click of a button.</p>
+        <p style="font-family: Arial, serif; font-size: 16px; line-height: 26px; text-align: justify;">They share how easy it is to claim and start spending the CDC vouchers with just a click of a button.</p>